railsgirlswgtn/fan-fiction-github-challenge/fan-fiction.md

 Quickly, he nodded and made the appropriate awe-stricken noises signalling he was new to the scar debacle.

 Thankfully, before Harry twigged, a bushy-haired youth knocked on the door.

+Ronbledore looked up, and gasped.
+She was hideous!
+But then his type was smooth, hairless 60-year old men, though, so he wasn't sure he was allowed to have an opinion here.

+#### Scene 2 - Hermione tells Ronbledore he has something on his nose